- What is the data?

 In addition to a presentation of agency name changes, organizations name authority records display complicated hierarchical structures of Federal agencies, establish and abolish dates (when known), references to Federal statutes creating and/or abolishing agencies, descriptions of the agency's role and responsibilities, and references (as controlled headings) to geographic places, program area terms, and high-level staff members.

-Access to organization descriptions can be used to further describe archival descriptions in the Archival Research Catalog, and:
+Access to organization descriptions can be used to further describe archival descriptions in the Online Catalog, and:

 - can be used to increase agency accountability and responsiveness

 - improves public knowledge of the agency and its operations